 The arid Acacia-dominated plateau around Polokwane is a prolific birding area with over 400 bird species having been recorded here.
 Speciality birds include Short-clawed Lark, Pink-billed Lark, Bushveld Pipit, Shelley’s Francolin, Northern Black Korhaan, Crimson-breasted Shrike, Kalahari Scrub-Robin and Black-cheeked Waxbill.
 The dams and associated wetlands attract a wide variety of waterfowl and shore birds and often produce regional rarities.

-This once-flourishing bird sanctuary is sadly in a state of disrepair, but it is likely to produce an interesting birding surprise or two.
-The habitats consist of riverine thickets, open water, dense reed beds, mudflats and Acacia thornveld.
-Apart from a good variety of waterfowl, waders and rallids, the Acacia thickets are very productive and accommodate Grey-backed Camaroptera, Yellow-bellied Greenbul, Terrestrial Brownbul, Yellow-breasted Apalis and many warbler species in the summer months, including Common Whitethroat and Olive-tree, Icterine, Garden, Great Reed and Eurasian Marsh Warblers and Thrush Nightingale.
-The unpredictable flow of water into the settling dams often creates mudflats and shallow pools which attract a host of waders during middle to late summer with Wood, Marsh, Common and Curlew Sandpipers, Greenshank, Ruff and Little Stint.
-Look out for skulking African Snipe and Greater Painted-Snipe.
-There is a resident pair of African Fish Eagle along with other interesting raptors, including Ovambo Sparrowhawk, African Goshawk and African Harrier-Hawk.
-No overnight accommodation is available here, but facilities such as picnic/braai sites, bird viewing hides and walking trails make this reserve a worthwhile spot for a few hours of birding.
+This once-flourishing bird sanctuary is now sadly in a state of disrepair.
+The habitats consist of riverine thickets, open water, dense reed beds, mudflats and Acacia thornveld, and may produce an interesting birding surprise or two.
+Apart from a variety of waterfowl, waders and rallids, the Acacia thickets are productive and accommodate Grey-backed Camaroptera, Yellow-bellied Greenbul, Terrestrial Brownbul, Yellow-breasted Apalis and many warbler species in the summer months, including Common Whitethroat and Olive-tree, Icterine, Garden, Great Reed and Eurasian Marsh Warblers and Thrush Nightingale.
+The unpredictable flow of water into the settling dams may create mudflats and shallow pools which attract a host of waders during middle to late summer with Wood, Marsh, Common and Curlew Sandpipers, Greenshank, Ruff and Little Stint.
+Look out for skulking African Snipe and Greater Painted-Snipe as well as African Fish Eagle and other interesting raptors, including Ovambo Sparrowhawk, African Goshawk and African Harrier-Hawk.

 Directions: The sanctuary is situated just outside Polokwane on the R521 towards Alldays.
 The turn-off is on the right-hand side after crossing the Sand River, just beyond a prominent filling station.